 4. Crisscross layers of media when you build the filter.
 This helps the water distribution and makes the stack of media more structurally secure.

 5. Structured media is relatively cheap.
 It is better to slightly oversize your filter than undersize it.
-No one ever killed their fish because the biofilter was too big.
+Fish donít die because the biofilter is too big.

 6. Shorter turnover times for the water in the culture tank generally results in better water quality.
 When in doubt, use higher recirculating flow rates.
-Never restrict the flow out of the recirculating pump.
+Never restrict the flow out of the recirculating pump with a valve.
 It just wastes energy and reduces the effectiveness of the system.
 If a particular component can't handle the full flow from the pump, then use a partial bypass around it.